ashattock/epi50/README.md

 [Contribution of vaccination to improved child survival: quantifying 50 years of the Expanded Programme on Immunization](https://www.sciencedirect.com/science/article/pii/S1755436521000785)

 This repository is primarily written in R, and is stable for R versions 4.3.0 and 4.3.2.
 It may be possible to run alternative versions of R, but these have not been tested and verified.
 Configuration files are primarily written in YAML markup.
-The use of YAML files requires no additional software beyond the R packages on which this repositiory depends.
+The use of YAML files requires no additional software beyond the R packages upon which this repositiory depends.

 We invite any potential collaborators interested in expanding upon this analysis to fork this repository.
 Please submit a pull request if you feel the parent repository would benefit from any changes to code or configuration files.